pseckar/vet-clinic-kryspin/README.md

 # [Start Bootstrap - Agency](https://startbootstrap.com/theme/agency)

+TODO:
+- height of the map - set min value
+- names in front of photos (for mobile) X
+- images in different res for different media X
+- proper error display of unsuccessful login
+- buttons to go down and to the top
+- js for getting actual year
+- cleanup code - unused, commented out X
+- readme with live link, responsive design examples X
+- fix transparent menu on tablet X
+- center petexpert logo X
+- custom mailserver X
+- redirect X
+- team and clinic padding not on mobile X
+- forbid save of photos X

 [Agency](https://startbootstrap.com/theme/agency) is a one page, agency portfolio theme built with [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid, modal windows for each portfolio item, and a working PHP based contact form.

 ## Preview